zhufang9819/julia-implement-numerical-ode-pde/README.md

 Julia Implementation of some numerial ode/pde methods.

 ### Note
-- We first solve the [initial value problem](https://en.wikipedia.org/wiki/Initial_value_problem#:~:text=In%20multivariable%20calculus%2C%20an%20initial,solving%20an%20initial%20value%20problem.)(which we also call cauchy initial value problem).
-We define the IVP by the library [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) rather than define from scratch.
+- We first solve the *[Initial Value Problem](https://en.wikipedia.org/wiki/Initial_value_problem#:~:text=In%20multivariable%20calculus%2C%20an%20initial,solving%20an%20initial%20value%20problem.)* (which we also call *Cauchy Initial Value Problem*).
+- We define the Initial Value Problem by the library [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) rather than define from scratch.

 ### 1 ODE